Leave this site

 3.1.
 Role of the Youth Justice Supervisor

-3.1.1 The Kent Police Youth Justice Team Supervisor will:
+3.1.1 The Kent Police Central Child Centred Policing sergeant will:

 3.2.1.
-Whilst it is proposed that the principal officer at practitioner level on Division would be undertaken from the Child Centred Policing Teams, it is recognised that the reduction in numbers operating in specialist roles, abstractions and / or sickness may not make this possible.
-If this is the case the Community Safety Unit (CSU) Supervisor will nominate an appropriate alternative through Beat Teams.
+Whilst it is proposed that the principal officer at practitioner level on division would be undertaken from the Child Centred Policing Teams, it is recognised that this may not always be possible.
+If this is the case the Community Safety Unit (CSU) Supervisor will nominate an appropriate alternative such as the local beat officer.

 3.2.2 The nominated CCP officer (or other nominated officer) will;

 3.3.
-Role of Strategic Prevention Command (Youth Justice Team)
+Role of Strategic Prevention Command Central Child Centred Policing Team (CCCPT)

 3.3.1.
 Young people subject to ISS will form a part of the offender management list.

-• assume overall responsibility of these young people ensuring that relevant information is recorded in line with procedures;
+3.3.2.
+The Central Child Centred Policing Team supported by the Youth Justice Team will assume overall responsibility of these young people ensuring that relevant information is recorded in line with procedures.

 3.3.3.
-The Youth Justice Supervisor and/or CCP Co-ordinator, from SPC, will undertake County level management, offering professional support and guidance to Divisional staff.
+The CCCP Co-ordinator, from SPC, will undertake county level management, offering professional support and guidance to divisional staff.

 5.1.
 This policy has been assessed as low risk.